 - No bleed, pain and scar

-- Does not require anesthesia, suture and dressing
+- Does not require anaesthesia, suture and dressing

-- Post operative swelling might be seen during initial phase of healing
+- Postoperative swelling might present during the initial phase of healing

-Those are the possible treatment options for gum hyperpigmentation; however, you have to decide whether you need to go for the procedure and it certainly depends on your pathological condition and or your level of confidence on darker gum exposure.
+Those are the possible treatment options for gum hyperpigmentation.
+However, you have to decide whether you need to go for the procedure.
+It certainly depends on your pathological condition, and/or your level of confidence on darker gum exposure.

 Journal reference :